 Lizzie: RAVE REVIEWS BOOK CLUB!
-I cannot thank Jason Zandri enough for introducing me to this book club, just as I had published my first book, Babe Driven.
+I cannot thank the enough the person who for introduced me to this book club, just as I had published my first book, Babe Driven.
 I was trying to learn as much as I could about publishing and months later had been offered my first book deal, but meeting so many inspirational authors was just what I needed to stop me feeling isolated from people by working alone.

 NJ: RRBC has helped so many and been a constant source of inspiration, as well, but how have you been helped by them?

 Lizzie: It helped me to decide to stick with being an indie author for now.
 I was worried that taking my book down from Amazon for months or a year without another of my books being ready to print, would mean the loss of all of the wonderful people who have enjoyed my first novel and supported a new author on her journey.
 Who knows, I may have found more book lovers via a traditionally published book, but I didn’t want to loose the readers I already have.
 There were other factors involved, but it was a really hard decision.
 I learnt from the experience and the publisher involved was patient, kind and helpful, giving me some breathing space to decide what was right for me at that time.